Admissions at Challenge Prep

 How do I apply to Challenge Prep?

-Simply download and complete the 2018-19 Lottery Application.
+Simply download and complete the 2019-20 Lottery Application - COMING SOON.
 The application is available also online in multiple languages at this link.
 Challenge Prep Charter school applicants do not have to take tests to get in and you can apply to more than one school at a time.

 Is the lottery system fair?